relativisticturtle/intcode-adventure-2021/day01.md

 ### [{{ page.puzzle }}](https://adventofcode.com/2021/day/{{ page.day }})

-You keep your breath as your hand reach the power switch, hesitate for a moment, and finally flip it to "ON".
-Thirteenth time's a charm.
+You keep your breath as your hand reach the power switch, hesitate for a moment, and finally flip it to "ON". *Thirteenth time's a charm*.
 The machine is humming and occasionally sparking as it executes the boot sequence.
 The sparking is worrying, but this time no [magic smoke is escaping](https://adventofcode.com/2019/day/2) so that's probably fine...

 "Hey `I2C2`, how are you feeling?"